ClownsharkBatwing/RES4LYF/README.md

 **SCHEDULER:** There is one extra sigma scheduler offered by default: "beta57" which is the beta schedule with modified parameters (alpha = 0.5, beta = 0.7).

 **IMPLICIT_STEPS:** This controls the number of implicit steps to run.
-Note that it will double, triple, etc. the runtime, so it may be difficult to use with a model like Flux unless you plan on setting up a queue of generations and walking away.
-It is however very useful with SD3.5 Medium for improving coherence, reducing artifacts and mutations, etc. It will use the explicit step type as a predictor for each of the implicit substeps, so if you choose a slow explicit sampler, you will be waiting a long time.
-Euler, res_2m, deis_2m, etc. will often suffice as a predictor for implicit sampling, though any sampler may be used.
+Note that it will double, triple, etc. the runtime as you increase the stepcount.
+Typically, gains diminish quickly after 2-3 implicit steps.

 **DENOISE:** This is identical to the KSampler setting.
 Controls the amount of noise removed from the image.
 Note that with this method, the effect will change significantly depending on your choice of scheduler.